mazetoken/SLP-smart-contract-tokens/README.md

 - type command: `node src/yieldFarming.js`

 _* defaul amount is 1000 SLP tokens with 2 decimals.
-You can change that in ... (convert decimals to hexadecimals) and then change DECIMALS in .env file_
+You can change that in yieldFarming.js line 104 and yieldFarming.cash line 25 (convert amount with decimals to hexadecimals) and then change DECIMALS in .env file_

 -----------------------------------------------------------------------------------------